RisingStack/docker-node/README.md

 ## Tags

-The tags has the following format: `X-Y-X`, where:
+The tags has the following format: `X-Y-Z`, where:

 * `X` stands for the version of the OS of the base image
 * `Y` stands for the Node.js version included in the image